 The danger of high blood pressure

 High blood pressure plays a major role in the development of cardiovascular diseases.
-Too high a pressure in the vessels will weaken the vessel walls.
+Too high and it will weaken the vessel walls.
 Weaker vessel walls increase the risk of vessel wall inflammation.
-This damage can still occur if you take medications for high blood pressure.
+This damage can still occur if you take medication for it.
 The risk of heart failure with high blood pressure is 3 times higher and the risk of a stroke is 4 times higher.

 What does your doctor do if high blood pressure is diagnosed?